EliaContini/pokedex/README.md

 # Pokédex

-APIs are build on the top of https://pokeapi.co/
+Pokédex build on the top of https://pokeapi.co/.

+## 📢️ Demo site 📢️

+A Demo site is available at https://eliacontini.github.io/pokedex/.

 ## Set up development environment